Professional Reviews

 Read the full Qustodio review here

-There’s also good app filtering that can detect and block apps like Discord, Steam, GOG Galaxy, and Skype.
-But Norton Family doesn’t only display the apps your kids use — instead, it displays all the apps installed on your child’s device, so you might need to go through a long list of apps until you find the ones you need to restrict.
+There’s also good app filtering that can detect and block apps on Windows devices like Discord, Steam, GOG Galaxy, and Skype.
+However, Norton Family displays the apps your kids use and those installed on your child’s device, so you might need to go through a long list of apps until you find the ones you need to restrict.

 Bottom Line

-Norton Family is a great parental control app for large families, as it allows parents to monitor unlimited Windows devices.
-It comes with great web filtering and app filtering, as well as easy-to-use time limits and scheduling features.
-In addition, there’s a feature dedicated to school hours and a way to track your kids’ searches and the videos they watch.
+Norton Family is a great parental control app for monitoring YouTube and Hulu, starting from Windows 7 and above.
+It comes with great web filtering and app filtering, works with any search engine, and has easy-to-use time limits and scheduling features.
 Norton Family is available as a standalone subscription or bundled with the Norton 360 Deluxe and Norton 360 Advanced subscriptions.
 It also has a 60-day money-back guarantee.

 Read the full Norton Family review here